 UL stands for Underwriters Laboratories, it is a non-profit organization founded over 100 years ago.
 The laboratories conduct safety testing for over 18,000 categories ranging from electrical, mechanical to chemical products.

-Once a certification is issued, unannounced visits to the manufacturers from UL representatives will take place to evaluate the certified products.
-They also determine if the safety standards are maintained by the manufacturer.
+Once a certification is issued, unannounced visits to the distributors from UL representatives will take place to evaluate the certified products.
+They also determine if the safety standards are maintained by the distributor.
 The UL listing can be withdrawn if the product quality does not meet the requirements of the Underwriters Laboratories.

 The above marks show that the product was tested for electrical and fire risks and other hazards.
 A UL certification can be listed for three location categories: